pytorch/pytorch/docs/source/notes/amp_examples.rst

 Functions that need a particular datatype
 -----------------------------------------

-If a function has limited datatype support, you may not want it to allow autocasting.
+If you know your function requires a certain precision, or if it wraps a backend with limited datatype support, you may want it to disallow autocasting.

 Consider a custom autograd function wrapping
 `CUDA extensions <https://pytorch.org/tutorials/advanced/cpp_extension.html>`_